Zmerrill1/running-analyzer/README.md

 ## Installation
 You can install the Running Data Analyzer from PyPI using `uv`:
 ```
-uv pip install running-data-analyzer
+uv pip install running-analyzer
 ```

 ---

 ## 🚀 Usage
-Once installed, you can use the CLI command `python -m running_analyzer run` to start the program.
-Or use `python -m running_analyzer -help` to list avaialable commands.
+Once installed, you can use the CLI command `running-analyzer run` to start the program.
+Or use `running-analyzer -help` to list avaialable commands.

-Using `run` will have the app continually running in the terminal.
-Use `help` to list out all the commands.
+Note: Running `running-analyzer run` will start the interactive CLI mode.
+Use `exit` or `quit` to stop it.

 ### Example Output
 ```